flamato/awesome-crypto-art/README.md

 Contributions from all members of the crypto art community are welcome.

-Please read and follow the guidelines described in [Contributor Covenant Code of Conduct.md](https://github.com/obxium/awesome-crypto-art/blob/master/CODE_OF_CONDUCT.md) to ensure that your contribution counts, then open a pull request in a named feature branch to add or update content.
+Please read and follow the guidelines described in both [CONTRIBUTING.md](https://github.com/obxium/awesome-crypto-art/blob/master/CONTRIBUTING.md) and the [CODE_OF_CONDUCT.md](https://github.com/obxium/awesome-crypto-art/blob/master/CODE_OF_CONDUCT.md) to ensure that you are comfortable participating and sharing your contribution.

-Please add your suggestions to the appropriate section in _alphabetical order_.
+Please add your suggestions to the appropriate section in alphabetical order _with the exception of artist names_, which sort based on the complete name/title and _not_ by last name as established.

+Once you've pushed your feature branch, please open a pull request to add or update content.

 If you want to discuss something more complex than adding or editing an entry, (such as the addition of new sections or major edits) please feel free to [file an issue](https://github.com/obxium/awesome-crypto-art/issues) so that we can discuss it further.